paybara/factorio-belt-tracer/README.md

 ![8-to-8_2](/Screenshots/8-to-8_2.jpg)
 ![Modded](/Screenshots/Modded.jpg)

+TODO: Update screenshots for wires and thicker traces.

 ## Known/suspected issues

 * Traces aren't removed if you remove the belts under them.
 * I've not attempted to make this scalable, it currently traces the whole belt in the handler.
 It traces O(1000) length belts without a hiccup but I haven't tried it on a megabase.
+* Wires are only shown on the correct sides of the two vanilla combinators.
+They'll be shown in the center of any other entity that has multiple wire connection points.

 ## Potential improvements